Zeeman effect

-When the spectral lines are absorption lines, the effect is called inverse Zeeman effect.
+Discovery

+In 1896 Zeeman learned that his laboratory had one of Henry Augustus Rowland's highest resolving diffraction gratings.
+Zeeman had read James Clerk Maxwell's article in Encyclopædia Britannica describing Michael Faraday's failed attempts to influence light with magnetism.
+Zeeman wondered if the new spectrographic techniques could succeed where early efforts had not.

+When illuminated by a slit-shaped source, the grating produces a long array of slit images corresponding to different wavelengths.
+Zeeman placed a piece of asbestos soaked in salt water into a Bunsen burner flame at the source of the grating: he could easily see two lines for sodium light emission.
+Energizing a 10-kilogauss magnet around the flame, he observed a slight broadening of the sodium images.

+When Zeeman switched to cadmium as the source, he observed the images split when the magnet was energized.
+These splittings could be analyzed with Hendrik Lorentz's then-new electron theory.
+In retrospect, we now know that the magnetic effects on sodium require quantum-mechanical treatment.
+Zeeman and Lorentz were awarded the 1902 Nobel Prize; in his acceptance speech Zeeman explained his apparatus and showed slides of the spectrographic images.

 Nomenclature

 Historically, one distinguishes between the normal and an anomalous Zeeman effect (discovered by Thomas Preston in Dublin, Ireland).
 The anomalous effect appears on transitions where the net spin of the electrons is non-zero.
 It was called "anomalous" because the electron spin had not yet been discovered, and so there was no good explanation for it at the time that Zeeman observed the effect.
-Wolfgang Pauli recalls that when asked by a colleague why he looks unhappy he replied "How can one look happy when he is thinking about the anomalous Zeeman effect?".
+Wolfgang Pauli recalled that when asked by a colleague as to why he looked unhappy, he replied: "How can one look happy when he is thinking about the anomalous Zeeman effect?"

 At higher magnetic field strength the effect ceases to be linear.
 At even higher field strengths, comparable to the strength of the atom's internal field, the electron coupling is disturbed and the spectral lines rearrange.
 This is called the Paschen–Back effect.

-In the modern scientific literature, these terms are rarely used, with a tendency to use just the "Zeeman effect".
+In modern scientific literature, these terms are rarely used, with a tendency to use just the "Zeeman effect".
+Another rarely used obscure term is inverse Zeeman effect, referring to the Zeeman effect in an absorption spectral line.

+A similar effect, splitting of the nuclear energy levels in the presence of a magnetic field, is referred to as the nuclear Zeeman effect.